JamesBeckmeyer/Fast-Food-Establishments-per-Capita-Compared-to-State-Obesity-Rates/README.md

 ## Getting Started
 ### Clone the repository.
 ### ETL(can be skipped):
- 1  under the folder:Database and ETL\code
+ 1  under the folder:"Database and ETL"\code
     run: scrape_nicerx.ipynb
     to get the fastfood.csv file
- 2  under the folder: Database and ETL\code
+ 2  under the folder: "Database and ETL"\code
     run : Create_SQLite_database.py
     to get the fastfood_obesity.sqlite file
+    (the  fastfood_obesity.sqlite alreaday exist in "Database and ETL"\data folder, please delete it first)
- 3  in PostgreSQL: import Database and ETL\code\QuickDBD-ERD.sql
+ 3  in PostgreSQL: import "Database and ETL"\data\QuickDBD-ERD.sql
     to build the database
     import fastfood.csv and obesity.csv under \data
 ### API set: